clux/facemaulers/east/acropolis.md

 https://forgottenrealms.fandom.com/wiki/Palace_of_Loss

 ### Arklem Chase: (If both get away)
 Arklem is low after [[119-felgolos-reborn]], they can chase him if they use the [[chronomancy]] refresh.
-In which case:
+They'll chase through winding corridors in the acropolis.
+Multiple glitching skeletons before.
+No smoke left from his cloak.

+Arklem did a short rest out of sight having an active alarm behind him.
+(1hr) Arklem currently channelling (say 9min = 9*10/3=30 lair recharge actions, but not really full lair, so 1/3 relevant) => spells: 7x1, 2x4, 1x5.
+Roll for some extra if they take longer (some 2s helpful for dim door + hold person).
+He also doesn't regen as fast, as he's not a true lich anymore.
+He's a wizard who's dying rapidly.

+He can technically Dim Door so maybe he gets to use it once nearby and they follow once more after a few hits.
+Aztec sewers map after?

+**SEED DENIAL AT ALL POINTS.**

-- He has done some basic healing (not much).
-Ray of Frost + Dominate Person
+- Full HP (100) with L1 agathys, but only Ray of Frost + Dominate Person (5) / Cone of Cold (5) + Greater Invis (4) + Dimension Door (4).
-- Retriever gets away and starts setting up the finale (takes a while to load)
+- Retriever faster gets away and starts setting up the finale (takes a while to load)
-- Interrogation possible
+- Interrogation possible (but really difficult to lock him down, he can misty step as verbal only if shackled, but he can be stunned now) - max movement == 60dash+30misty

 Area.
 Long walkway across acid river. ![](acropolis-bridge.jpg) Guards?
 Something light if any.
 No need to drag this out.